TritonDataCenter/eng/docs/index.md

 * the name of the API or other component(s) contained in the repo and a brief description of what they do
+* the boilerplate text for referencing the contribution and issue tracking guidelines of the master project (Triton or Manta)
 * the JIRA project for this repo (and any additional instructions, like how JIRA components are used for this project)
 * owners of the project